 Opening Digital Editions to Text Mining: Pilot project for a new digital critical edition of Gotthold Ephraim Lessing's complete writings and letters

-The Ministry of Science and Culture of Lower Saxony is providing 300,000 euros for the preparation of a digital critical edition of Gotthold Ephraim Lessing's complete writings and letters.
-By the end of 2024, scholars from five institutions, including the Bielefeld literary scholar Professor Dr. Berenike Herrmann, and the Herzog August Bibliothek (HAB) aim at creating the necessary conditions for a timely digital new-edition.
-As one of the first critical editions ever, it shall contain digital interfaces for text mining.
+The Ministry of Science and Culture of Lower Saxony provided 300,000 euros for the preparation of a digital critical edition of Gotthold Ephraim Lessing's complete writings and letters.
+By the end of 2024, scholars from five institutions, including the Bielefeld literary scholar Professor Dr. Berenike Herrmann, and the Herzog August Bibliothek (HAB) aimed at creating the necessary conditions for a timely digital new-edition.
+As one of the first critical editions ever, it contained digital interfaces for text mining.
 This allows to computationally analyze Lessing's writings in comparison with contemporary writers, but also in diachronic change.
 In both cases, new digital corpora can be created in a flexible way, assessing open digital resources such as the German Text Archive, as well as the texts from the projected Lessing edition.
 Up to now, digital editions have generally served to digitally simulate the analog texts in their materiality, while the systematic extraction of full texts for corpus-literary analyses is a novelty.
 (Link)

 Uni Bielefeld has released an interview in which I talk about my new research project in the SFB1288.
 Here, Robin Aust and I are investigating how practices of comparing shaped ideas of "national literature" in German-speaking Switzerland 1850-1950.
 (Link)